 Debunked: 6 Anti-Inflammatory Food Myths

-That’s right…what you put into your body on a daily basis directly affects your long-term health.
-This is particularly true if you’re a smoker or heavy drinker, you don’t get enough exercise, or if you’re carrying extra weight, a common corollary of the Western diet [2].
+That’s right… what you put into your body on a daily basis can have an impact on your long-term health.
+This is especially true if you smoke, drink excessively, don’t get enough exercise, or carry extra weight, which is often associated with certain dietary patterns.

 • Processed foods